 - your witness statements.

-HRTO CAD Deadlines – In some cases, the Tribunal will set different disclosure requirements and timelines than those set out in the Rules by issuing a Case Assessment Direction [CAD] to the parties.
-Where the Tribunal has issued a CAD that sets out your disclosure deadlines, your deadlines for disclosure will usually be set a certain number of days from the date on the CAD.
+HRTO CAD Deadlines – In some cases, the Tribunal will set different disclosure requirements and timelines than those set out in the Rules, by issuing a Case Assessment Direction [CAD] to the parties.
+When the Tribunal has issued a CAD that sets out your disclosure deadlines, they will usually be set a certain number of days from the date on the CAD.
 Some CADs will set out the disclosure requirements as listed below, but it is important that you carefully read your CAD to determine what your actual deadlines are:

 - Within 21 days of the CAD, you must deliver to the other parties a list of and copies of your “arguably relevant” documents